 This Gallery and Museum Practices course will begin to introduce the MFA student to a conceptual and practical understanding of art exhibitions and their importance in the careers of visual artists, as well as their contributions to contemporary society.
-Visitations to Houston area museums and galleries will be an important component of this course.
+Visits to Houston area museums and galleries will be an important component of this course.
 Lectures will be offered on the history of fine art venues from the late 19th century to the present.
-At the time of graduation, the graduate student will be also be offered the opportunity of exhibiting their MFA work in Houston Baptist University's UAC Gallery.